dingusxmcgee/Carpool/README.md

  * Bottom case to separate angle: m2.5 - sockethead or smaller (pan or button head will fit better here due to limited material in bottom case) - 4mm (4x)

-*Please note that the 'Leafspring plates' are mostly untested, so your mileage may vary.*
+*Please note that the 'Leafspring plates' are mostly untested, so your mileage may vary.
+If you would like to see some added or have some modification suggestions, submit a PR or reach out to me on discord @dingusxmcgee_#1691*

 *All files are provided as is and I accept no liability if they aren't very good.*